- Follow Contrapuntalism on WordPress.com

 A scan of the original, handwritten decision of the court regarding J.B.
 Blair’s patent, 1875.
 The patents for the pencils and erasers I’ve mentioned so far are only a small sample of those filed and granted between 1858 and 1900. … Continue reading

 For an object as quotidian as the pencil, documenting who-thought-of-what-when is a difficult task.
-But between those who have an idea first versus those who patent an idea first, history tends to favor the latter.
+But between those who have an idea first and those who patent an idea first, history tends to favor the latter.
 1858 Hymen Lipman was granted … Continue reading

 Old News Hymen Lipman’s name often comes up in response to a question such as: “Who was the first person to attach an eraser to a pencil?”
 This seems fair, and (partially) accurate—Lipman was granted a patent in 1858 for … Continue reading